MEminUlusoy/BookStore-MERN/README.md

 -BookStore-MERN website is used for book storage .
 It is a completely responsive webpage.

-- You can do all CRUD operations, All datas is stored in cloud.
+-You can do all CRUD operations, All datas is stored in cloud.

 -I have used React, Tailwind, Node.js, Express.js, MongoDB-Atlas.